joinux/pydata-paris-2015/contents/talks.md

 > **Bio**: Julien Sananikone is Project manager at PriceMinister.

 > Benjamin Guinebertière is technical evangelist at Microsoft.
+Benjamin works with startups and companies of different sizes to help them technically adopt Microsoft Azure cloud, should they use Big Data, Machine Learning or other technologies.
+He also speaks at conferences, writes (blogs, …) and takes feedback.

 > Combining a strong background in webmining and big data technologies with a deep interest in machine learning, Samuel Charron has earned